 When they reached the opening in the fence, Goda still had not answered, but she looked down at the mess of footprints that littered the floor of the entrance.
 Kanna couldn’t be sure, but it seemed that not all of those tracks belonged to her or Goda.

-But Goda pressed on.
+Goda pressed on.
 She glanced over to make sure that Kanna was nearby, and it was then that Kanna finally noticed the giant’s exhaustion.
-Together, they slipped quietly back into the house, where Kanna found the space to be empty of anyone’s presence; it was only the Goddess that stared at them from her new spot at an altar near the door.
-The faint smile on Her face seemed a touch mysterious; it reminded her a bit of Goda’s earlier smirk.
+Together, they slipped quietly back into the house, where Kanna found the space to be empty of anyone’s presence; it was only the Goddess that stared at them from her new spot on an altar near the door.
+The faint smile on Her face had a touch of mystery.
+It reminded her a bit of Goda’s earlier smirk.

 Goda was still smiling faintly when they passed through the threshold of their shared bedroom.
 Distracted with dropping the satchel and scroll on the floor near the wall, Kanna didn’t notice the strange energy at first.
 It was only when she stretched up again and glanced at the room that spread out in front of them that she realized it had changed.

 Just as before, the room was smudged with shadow, the only light coming in from the moon and stars through the window—but something was different.
-When she had awoken in the room earlier, every corner in the chamber had stood out to her as some frame that confined her from her escape.
+When she had awoken in the room at midnight, every corner in the chamber had stood out to her as some pointed barrier that confined her from her escape.
 Now, she hardly noticed the walls, except as vague silhouettes at the edges of her vision, as curtains that shut out the rest of the world.

 She heard Goda push the door closed behind them.
 She heard the latch click shut.
 She heard Goda’s soft breathing, because the room was in total silence, because the clock had stopped ticking, because the weights that drove the clock had already touched the floor and no one had changed them over.